Physical Therapy Aide Job MarketGet Started

 Physical therapy aides spend a good deal of time interacting with patients, both verbally and physically, so professionalism, compassion, and attention to detail are key.
 Since physical therapy clinics (like all healthcare facilities) are sanitary spaces, conscientious cleaner-uppers are valued.
 You’ll likely spend time on the computer and/or phone, but you’ll be on your feet often, too.
 Dress codes usually require scrubs or comfortable, semi-professional clothing, and work hours vary based on the facility.

-The salary for this role varies based on facility, location, and experience, but the median income is $25,680, with the middle 50% making between $22,800 and $28,300 per year.* Employment generally includes health benefits and paid time off.
+The salary for this role varies based on facility, location, and experience, but the average annual income is $49,180.* Employment generally includes health benefits and paid time off.

 Whether we like it or not, our population is increasing in age, diabetes, and obesity.
 That means our need for physical therapy is increasing as well.
-Physical therapy aides are some of the most in-demand workers in the growing healthcare industry, with job openings expected to increase 30% in the next 10 years.* It’s also worth noting your career advancement opportunities, which include physical therapy assistant, massage therapist, and exercise physiologist.
+Physical therapy aides are some of the most in-demand workers in the growing healthcare industry, with job openings expected to increase 24% by 2031.* It’s also worth noting your career advancement opportunities, which include physical therapy assistant, massage therapist, and exercise physiologist.